chARpack/chARpack.github.io/src/routes/development/00-implementation/03-networking.md

 In order for your new event to get called, add a call to ```EventManager.Singleton.DoNewAction(...)``` to wherever your interaction happens (e.g. the call to ```EventManager.ChangeMolData(molecule)``` is placed at the end of the **MergeMolecule** method in *GlobalCtrl*).

 ## Message Enums
-The enums in *MessageEnums.cs* contain the short descriptions of all events that can be networked (usually the same as the method names on the server and client, respectively).
+The enums in *MessageEnums.cs* contain short descriptions of all events that can be networked (usually the same as the method names on the server and client, respectively).
 Add an entry ```newEventHappened``` to **ClientToServerID** and an entry ```bcastNewEventHappened``` to **ServerToClientID**.
 These entries are used by message handlers to correctly identify the type of message that was received.

 ## Client Side
 Next, you will need to implement the actual network messages.
 On the client side, this includes listeners and often also send methods.\\